 Shame and Intimacy

 New partners must be found to ensure excitement and avoid intimacy.
-Affairs and sexual flirtation with someone outside of a committed relationship are often initiated to boost self-esteem, but risk damaging the partner and the relationship, creating more shame.
-Over time in long relationships, sex may be divorced from all feeling and become machinelike, especially when any emotional connection has waned.
+Affairs and sexual flirtation with someone outside of a committed relationship are often initiated to boost self-esteem, but deceit risk damaging the partner and the relationship, creating more shame.
+Over time in long relationships, sex may be divorced from all feeling and become machine-like, especially when any emotional connection has waned.
 It’s dehumanizing to both partners and their needs for real connection are never met.
-But emptiness is neither fillable from sex, nor from exerting power over others, and the gap between a person’s real self and the persona they believe they must project gets ever wider.
+But emptiness is neither fillable from sex, nor from exerting power over others.
+Meanwhile, the gap between a person’s real self and the persona they believe they must project gets ever wider.

 However, shame and psychological emptiness can heal with psychotherapy and self-love and compassion.
 (See Conquering Shame and Codependency: 8 Steps to Freeing the True You.)

 Brooks, G.R.
 (1995), The Centerfold Syndrome: How Men Can Overcome Objectification and Achieve Intimacy with Women, San Francisco, CA: Jossey-Bass Inc.

 Carnes, P. (1992), Out of the Shadows: Understanding Sexual Addiction.
 Minneapolis, Minn: CompCare Publishers.